nateReiners/project_proposal/docs/README.md

 ## Implementation Timeline

-Phase 1: Backend setup and Front End User Authentication (2 days)
+* Phase 1: Backend setup and Front End User Authentication (2 days)

-Objective: Functioning rails project with front-end Authentication
+  * Objective: Functioning rails project with front-end Authentication

-Phase 2: Pictures Model, API, and components (2 days)
+* Phase 2: Pictures Model, API, and components (2 days)

-Objective: Pictures can be posted, viewed, edited (captions) and destroyed through the API.
+  * Objective: Pictures can be posted, viewed, edited (captions) and destroyed through the API.

-Phase 3: Profile Page (1 day)
+* Phase 3: Profile Page (1 day)

-Objective: Profile Page displays profile picture, name and photos
+  * Objective: Profile Page displays profile picture, name and photos

-Phase 4: Follows (1 days)
+* Phase 4: Follows (1 days)

-Objective: Current user can follow other users either by clicking a button on one of their photos or on their profile page.
+  * Objective: Current user can follow other users either by clicking a button on one of their photos or on their profile page.

-Phase 5: Home Feed (1 day)
+* Phase 5: Home Feed (1 day)

-Objective: Display most recent photos from current user's follows on TogLink homepage.
+  * Objective: Display most recent photos from current user's follows on TogLink homepage.

-Phase 6: - infinite Scroll for Home Feed (1 day)
+* Phase 6: - infinite Scroll for Home Feed (1 day)

-objective: Add infinite scroll to home feed
+  * Objective: Add infinite scroll to home feed

 ## Bonus Features (TBD)

-Bonus: Tags
+* Bonus: Tags
-Bonus: Discover
+* Bonus: Discover
-Bonus: Notifications
+* Bonus: Notifications